 Limitations of Traditional Monitoring Methods

-Historically, scientists have relied on tools like chemical nutrient analysis and chlorophyll measurements to gauge eutrophication.
+Historically, scientists have relied on tools such as chemical nutrient analysis and chlorophyll measurements to assess eutrophication.
 While these methods are invaluable, they present notable challenges:

-• Insufficient Granularity: Traditional methods struggle to pinpoint drivers of harmful blooms or track particulate matter trends.
+- Insufficient Granularity: Traditional methods struggle to identify drivers of harmful blooms or to track trends in particulate matter.

 These gaps necessitate more sophisticated tools capable of detailed and prompt insights into eutrophication dynamics